 - When you read, keep your notebook handy.
 Write down words or phrases that resonate with you.
 Save them for later to use as “story sparks” aka prompts.
 Write down questions you have about what you read as well.

 - Wonder a lot.
 Ask questions about things you read, things you watch or hear.
 Write down your wonderings.
 Ask yourself “What if?, “Why?”
 “How?”
-Then write to find your Use your notebook.
+Then write to find your answers.
+Use your notebook.

 - Wander a lot.
 Get out in the world.
 Go to unfamiliar places.
-Pay attention to what you see, hear and notice.
+Pay attention to what you see, hear, and notice.
 Think about how you would describe that sunset, that view, that experience.
 Again, use your notebook.
 Let your mind wander as well.
-Silence and put away your phone, take out those ear buds and look away from your TV or computer.
+Silence and put away your phone, take out those ear buds, and look away from your TV or computer.
 Ideas come from authentic experiences and noticing things.

 - Mine your life.
-Your family and personal stories are the seeds of great stories that only you can tell.
+Your family and personal stories are the seeds of great tales that only you can tell.
 Those crazy relatives and embarrassing moments from childhood are a treasure trove.
 Use them!

 - Pay attention to what you pay attention to.
 Explore your unique interests, hobbies, and areas of expertise.
-Share your enthusiasm and knowledge, If you are interested in something chances are someone else is too.
+Share your enthusiasm and knowledge.
+If you are interested in something chances are someone else is too.

 - Use artwork or photographs to stimulate ideas.
 Discover the story behind the images or make one up.